 The British Sprint Enduro Championship uses a simple and easy to understand format.
 All competitors ride one special test between seven to nine times at each round of the series.
 Riders simply go from the pit area (paddock) to a waiting zone and from there head to the start area before completing each lap.
 Riders set off at 20-30 second intervals, so everyone gets a clear lap.
 Once a test is completed it’s back to the pit area.
 When the last rider finishes a lap the first starts the next.
 Riders will have about 30 minutes to ready themselves between laps.
 There’s certainly no hanging around!

 How many laps of the special tests will each rider complete?

-Seven or eight laps will be completed each day by each rider.
+Seven to nine laps will be completed each day by each rider.
 Eight laps might not sound like much but with each test being approximately 10 minutes in length it’s equal to roughly half a club motocross race each time out!
 A total of one-and-a-half hours of racing is what every competitor can expect on any given day.
-During the 2012 series all riders agreed that eight 10-minute laps was more than enough.

 The special test (lap) will be run in the reverse direction on the second day of each weekend i.e. the special test for round two will be the reverse of round one.

 Do I have to be an experienced enduro or motocross rider to compete?

 Not at all.
 The minimum requirement is that a competitor is 15 years old.
 After that it doesn’t matter if you’re an enduro rider or a motocross rider of world championship standard or a club racer, you’re welcome to compete.
 For 2013 Clubman and Expert Vets classes were introduced alongside the six established classes.
 The BSEC won’t feature any ‘trail time’.
 It’s all about exciting special test racing.

 How many classes are there, which one should I compete in?